andraugust/andraugust.github.io/quantum-2.md

 $$\newcommand{\bra}[1]{\left<#1\right|}\newcommand{\ket}[1]{\left|#1\right>}\newcommand{\bk}[2]{\left<#1\middle|#2\right>}\newcommand{\bke}[3]{\left<#1\middle|#2\middle|#3\right>}$$

+In classical mechanics states are represented by points in phase space that evolve under the influence of forces, but in quantum mechanics states are a little bit different—they're complex vectors in Hilbert space.
+How do they evolve?
+And can continuous states be modeled under the same framework that was designed for discrete states in the previous post?

 ## 1. Dynamics

-In classical mechanics states are represented by points in phase space that change under the influence of forces.
-In quantum mechanics states are complex vectors in Hilbert space.
-How and what causes them to change is the subject of this second post on QM.

 __Time Evolution Operator.__ Dynamics for vectors, including those in Hilbert space, can generically be modeled as